 At 07:30 a.m., my phone rang, the voice on the other side just said, ‘Hi, have you realised that we have never gone on an international holiday together as a family?
 It’s time we did.
-Think about it’.
+Think about it.
 That was my sister-in-law on the other side.
-Turkey, Kenya, Cancun (Mexico) and Egypt were short-list and post endless debates, fights, accusing each other of being a miser, bore and what not, at last we agreed on Egypt.
-Word of caution: It isn't easy to get four people on a common ground.
+Turkey, Kenya, Cancun (Mexico) and Egypt were short-list and post endless debates, fights, accusing each other of being a miser, bore and whatnot, at last, we agreed on Egypt.
+Word of caution: It isn't easy to get four people on common ground.
 Personally, I always wanted to visit Egypt as a child.
 The dates were decided for early February, perfect weather, dime a dozen places to visit, from Luxor to Sharm el-Sheikh to Cairo.

-Finally the D-Day arrived; all bags packed and the finicky traveller that I am, checklist constantly kept replying in my head; passport, tickets, forex, hotel bookings (all check), and wife (double check) hahaha!!
+Finally, the D-Day arrived; all bags packed and the finicky traveller that I am, checklist constantly kept replying in my head; passport, tickets, forex, hotel bookings (all check), and wife (double-check) hahaha!!
 Forgetting her could be injurious for me!
-You know the holiday is going to be epic, when you get bumped into the Business class.
+You know the holiday is going to be epic when you get bumped into the Business class.
 As Economy class travellers, we get clumsy in the lap of luxury, behave like kids let loose in a candy store.
-It’s hard to absorb all the fancy stuff; we were busy sticking right things in the wrong holes.
+It’s hard to absorb all the fancy stuff; we were busy sticking the right things in the wrong holes.
 Hold on, I meant stuff like the mobile charger and headphones (but I like the way you think).
 Few hours into the flight, I was shamelessly passed out, snoring loud (easily put the aircraft engines to shame).
 My wife vehemently nudged me; she was really embarrassed and on the verge of disowning me.
-With my half shut eyes, I looked at my watch it was 09:00 a.m. and I suddenly felt a jerk.
-People started clapping like they had doubts on the pilots' flying skills.
+With my half-shut eyes, I looked at my watch it was 09:00 a.m. and I suddenly felt a jerk.
+People started clapping like they had doubts about the pilots' flying skills.
 The airport was almost deserted and there was a chill factor in the air.
-We looked at each other and unanimously said ‘Welcome to Luxor Singh-ams’, (phrase from a Bollywood flick).
+We looked at each other and unanimously said ‘Welcome to Luxor Singh-ams’, (a phrase from a Bollywood flick).

 Luxor, an iconic, historic town features landmarks like Luxor Temple and Karnak Temples, Tombs at Valley of the Kings and Queens, Hatshepsut, and Colossi of Memnon.
 We stayed at Hotel Mercure Karnak on the Nile.
 After 9 hours of travel, quite frankly we wanted to hit the sack to recharge our batteries.

 Post lunch, it was time to start exploring Luxor Temple and Karnak Temple.
-Both temples are one of its kind with open air museum, larger than life statues of the Pharaohs, ancient scriptures on the wall depicting birth, death, relationships, and huge pillar that was more than 10,000 years old standing intact.
+Both temples are one of their kind with open-air museums, larger than life statues of the Pharaohs, ancient scriptures on the wall depicting birth, death, relationships, and a huge pillar that was more than 10,000 years old standing intact.
 Our guide made it all the more interesting with his recital style, hand gestures and knowledge.
 Each frame has a story hidden somewhere.
 In the later part of the evening, we went to Karnak temple for its light and sound show considered to be one of the best.

-Ahmed suggested a slight detour to the souvenir factory where we could buy mementos and see how workmen still used old tools to carve out miniature replicas of famous monuments made from alabaster, granite, and onyx.
-The art is passed down from generations.
+Ahmed suggested a slight detour to the souvenir factory where we could buy mementoes and see how workmen still used old tools to carve out miniature replicas of famous monuments made from alabaster, granite, and onyx.
+The art is passed down from generation.
 It is a unique skill that can’t be acquired easily.